blockspacer/conan_llvm_9/README.md

 `with_clang`, `with_clang-tools-extra`, `with_compiler-rt`,
 etc. used to set projects (in `LLVM_ENABLE_PROJECTS`).
 See `llvm_projects` in `conanfile.py` for full list.

+`link_with_llvm_libs` - enable if you want to use LLVM libs i.e. LibTooling, LLVMCore, etc.

 Build settings: 'fPIC', 'shared', 'rtti', 'libffi', 'libz', 'lto', etc.